LoginRadius/bigcommerce-identity-plugin/stencil-package/Readme.md

-##Bigcommerce Configuration
+##BigCommerce Configuration
-1. Log in to your Bigcommerce admin panel
+1. Log in to your BigCommerce admin panel
 1. Click on “Apps”
 1. Click on Marketplace
 1. Search for “LoginRadius”
 1. Click on the LoginRadius app and click “Install”

-This will install the LoginRadius App into your Bigcommerce environment.
+This will install the LoginRadius App into your BigCommerce environment.
 If you receive any errors or have not previously spoken with the LoginRadius Support team to configure your BigCommerce integration reach out via the LoginRadius support channels to get access to the BigCommerce integration.

 ##Stencil Theme Setup
 1. Download a copy of your existing Stencil theme.
-1. Unzip the LoginRadius Bigcommerce-Stencil-Package
+1. Unzip the LoginRadius BigCommerce-Stencil-Package
 1. Copy the contents of the “assets” folder into your theme's assets folder
 1. Copy the contents of the “components” folder into your themes templates->components folder.